Milk Mayonnaise Recipe: The New Food Craze

 - Add two pinches of salt.
 Stir.
 Taste.
 Add more salt if needed.

-Now that you know about milk mayonnaise, what flavors would you like to try adding to it?
+Now that you know about this delicious new condiment, what flavors would you like to try adding to it?
 Head on down to the comments and let me know.
 While there, get inspiration from what others have written as well.